 Father Peter Kelly RIP

-The Church in Dunvant was full for Father’s funeral.
+The Church was full for Father’s funeral.
 As Father’s brother said – after Father Kelly, God threw away the mould.
 May he now rest in eternal peace.

 The Homily for Father’s Funeral Mass follows: